 - Spanish 489 (4 hrs) Topics in Mexican Literature

-- Spanish 489 (2hrs) Topics in Mexican-United States Relations (elective)
+- Spanish 489 (2 hrs) Topics in Mexican-United States Relations

-Students should complete Spanish 331 and are encouraged to take Spanish 332 prior to the program.
-Students who have completed 201 (or equivalent) and exhibit strong language skills may apply, but must request a recommendation from a Spanish professor and meet with the program director before doing so.
-All program participants are required to enroll in Spanish 439 (2hrs), “Country Study: Mexico” offered Fall 2013 (B quad) as preparation for the program.
+Students must meet complete Spanish 201 (or meet Spanish competency equivalent) to participate in the program.
+Students are encouraged to take Spanish 331 or Spanish 332 prior to the program.
+All program participants are required to enroll in Spanish 439 (2hrs), “Wheaton in Mexico Orientation” offered Fall 2015 (B quad) as preparation for the program.

 Apply for Wheaton in Mexico >>